vitessio/website/content/en/docs/user-guides/configuration-advanced/external-database-rds.md

 The general steps to follow are below:

 1. Log in to your AWS console
-2. Create a vitess-tuned parameter group
+2. Create a Vitess tuned parameter group
-3. Create the RDS cluster and instance (single)
+3. Create the RDS cluster and instance
+4. Configure your VPC and security groups
-4. Prepare the database for vitess with a special db_init script
+5. Prepare the RDS database for Vitess
-5. Run the main script
+6. Run the Vitess RDS script
-6. Connect to Vitess
+7. Connect to Vitess

 ## 1. Log in to your AWS console

+You will need to use your AWS account user credentials on the [Sign in page](https://signin.aws.amazon.com/console).

  ## 2. Create a Vitess tuned parameter group

-To accommodate specific vitess needs, you will need to create a new parameter group.
+You will then need to create a new parameter group for Vitess.
 This can be copied from a default one.
-The default to clone from is: default.mysql5.7 and can be named similarly to: rdstest-external-mysql57 You will need to edit and save your new parameter group with the following parameter changes:
+The default you want to clone from is: default.mysql5.7 and can be named similarly to: rdstest-external-mysql57 You will need to edit and save your new parameter group with the following parameter changes:

 * binlog_format: ROW